BrianLusina/PythonSnips/WeatherForecastMailer/README.md

 This is a weather mailer built in Python :snake: Project is to send weather details to a customer list which has emails.
-The sent data will be the schedule for the day and the current weather forecast for the day
+The sent data will be the schedule for the day and the current weather forecast for the day.

+## Project Requirements

++ Ensure you have Python installed, preferably Python 3+
++ Text file with email addresses, they do not have to be hundreds of them

+### Goal

+Automate emailing such that we do not need to hardcode the email addresses or the overall function